WWW vs HTTPS might sound like technical jargon, but if you’re managing a website or just getting started, it’s important to understand the difference.

 When comparing WWW vs HTTPS, it’s important to understand that these serve entirely different purposes in a website URL.

-The “WWW” (which stands for World Wide Web) is part of the domain structure, a subdomain that was originally used to identify that the site is part of the web.
+The “WWW” (which stands for World Wide Web) is part of the domain structure, a subdomain originally used to identify that a site is part of the web.
 Today, it’s mostly optional and used based on preference or technical setup.

-On the other hand, HTTPS (HyperText Transfer Protocol Secure) is all about security.
-It ensures that the origin server receives encrypted data when a user submits information through a http POST request or GET request.
+On the other hand, HTTPS (Hypertext Transfer Protocol Secure) is all about security.
+It ensures that the origin server receives encrypted data when a user submits information through an HTTP POST request or a GET request.

 Let’s break it down: